 A list of drugs currently being prescribed and sold to Multiple Sclerosis patients.

-(This list was compiled last year.
+(This list was compiled a couple of years ago.
 Please tell me about others so that I can add them to the list.)

 Arzerra = Monoclonal antibody specific for all B lymphocytes.
 Identical to Ofatumumab.

 C6480 H10022 N1742 O2020 S44: "chemical formula" given on a Wikipedia page for a monoclonal antibody

 Aubagio : Inhibits synthesis of pyrimidines, and thus of DNA, inhibiting growth of all cells.

 Betaserone (Bayer Healthcare) = Beta interferon

 Copaxone = Glatiramer = random polymer of 4 amino acids (glutamic acid, lysine, alanine and tyrosine)

 Extavia (Novartis) = Beta interferon